exact-payments/next-merchant-demo/p2-complete/README.md

 #### `paid.tsx`
 A straightforward post-payment screen.

+**OPTIONAL:**

-For the purpose of demonstration we render payment information by making an api call to `api/demoPaymentInformation`
+For the purpose of demonstration we render payment information by making an api call to `api/demoPaymentInformation`.

+We do this dynamically with `ssr:false` to avoid issues with hydration due to the crude nature of this implementation

 #### `_app.tsx`
 Used by nextJS to package and create our application.